Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Around 15,000 people live here.
 The majority are Panamanians, with a few hundred expats.

-Volcan is increasingly getting the attention of foreigners looking for an affordable place to retire in Panama.
-Volcan is more affordable than other mountain towns like Boquete or El Valle de Anton.
+Volcan is increasingly attracting foreign retirees seeking an affordable place to retire in Panama.
+Volcan is more affordable than other mountain towns, such as Boquete and El Valle de Anton.

 Climate in Volcán